fabiomcosta/thebugger/README.md

 ```

 Now you can open any Chrome DevTools and click on the green nodejs icon <img height="22" src="./assets/devtools_nodejs_icon.png"/>.

 Further instructions at: https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27

-You also can use any DevTools frontend of your preference.
+You also can use any DevTools frontend of your preference, like `node inspect`.